jenkinsci/delphix-plugin/README.md

 ## <a id="description"></a>Description

-This plugin is designed to automate routine and/or triggered jobs with Delphix Self Service Containers and Bookmarks.
-An example automation would be during a build phase, if some automated tests failed while running in a database, that Self Service Container could have it's current state bookmarked, and that bookmark could be shared with the rest of the team.
-It might also be required to refresh a development database from the production source during deployment.
-These are just a few examples of possible automations.
+This plugin is designed to automate routine and/or triggered jobs with DCT .

 ## <a id="installation"></a>Installation